 DH: If you’ve been published in “Science.”

 And there’s the crux of the problem.
-Yes, I’m an original thinker who’s successfully trained my change facilitation models to 100,000 folks over 40 years; written 10 books and New York Times Business Bestsellers; appeared on countless TV shows.
-He was referred by the best.
+Yes, I’m an original thinker with bestselling books and proven models.
+And I was referred to him by the best.
 But I don’t have a PhD, causing science journals to reject my work.
 Our conversation was over.
 My great content, referrals, and accolades – even his own failure rate!… were useless because I failed to meet his criteria based on his idiosyncratic beliefs.

 OUR BRAIN IS THE PROBLEM